swedenconnect/technical-framework/README.md

 ## Older versions

-Older version of the specification are stored in the following branches:
+Older version of the specifications are stored in the following branches:

 + [june-2014](https://github.com/swedenconnect/technical-framework/tree/june-2014) - For the June 2014 release
 + [april-2015](https://github.com/swedenconnect/technical-framework/tree/april-2015) - For the April 2015 release